Joy Whitby

-Joy Whitby (born 27 July 1930) is an English television producer and executive who has specialised in children's programmes during her career.
+Joy Whitby (born 27 July 1930) is an English television executive, television, and radio producer who specialises in children's programmes and animated films.

 Early life

 Whitby read History at St Anne's College, Oxford, and, after graduating, her first job was as a secretary at the Mayfair Delinquency Clinic.
 She joined the BBC as a studio manager in 1955 and, a year later, became a producer on Listen with Mother.
 She moved from radio to television in 1962.